SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/Apps/People_Organizations/Managing_Teams.md

 # Managing teams

 The *Teams Overview* page focuses on your managed teams.
-It allows you to switch between two tabs: *Overview* and *List*, each offering different perspectives on the available teams.
+It allows you to switch between two tabs: *Overview* and *List*, each offering a different perspective on the available teams.

 You can switch between the *Overview* and *List* tabs by clicking *Overview* and *List* in the header bar of the *Teams Overview* page.